-Originally the Circle of Dreams Xanathar's Guide to Everything, pg.
-22
+Originally the Circle of Dreams

 The Circle of the Song is nearly exclusive to the Greensinger sect.
 In the Twilight Demesne, the Eldeen Forest brushes against Thelanis, the realm of the Fey.
 The Greensinger druids learn much from their neighbors, weaving fey secrets into their druidic traditions.
 Relatively few druidic communities outside of the Twilight Demesne have regular contact with Thelanis, but some do and have likewise been inspired to blend the nature of the Faerie Court with the material plane.
 The largest congregation of druids of the Circle of the Song outside of the Eldeen Reaches is a community of gnomes, half-elves, and dwarven druids who live in the Shimmerwood Forest of Zilargo, current home of the Feyspire known as the Gate of Joy.